History of Fredericksburg, Texas: Town founding

 Schubbert instigated a failed coup d'état against Meusebach.
 Ninety-five colonists signed a petition urging Meusebach to remain as Commissioner-General.
 On July 12, 1847, Meusebach sent Schubbert a letter of dismissal from his position as director of Fredericksburg.
 Jean Jacques von Coll was appointed his successor.
 Coll was a retired first lieutenant of the Duchy of Nassau, who had been appointed by Prince Solms as the first financial officer of New Braunfels.
 Coll was later elected mayor of New Braunfels in 1852.

 On December 15, 1847, a petition was submitted to create Gillespie County.
 In 1848, the legislature formed Gillespie County from Bexar and Travis Counties.
-While the signers were overwhelmingly German immigrants, names also on the petition were Castillo, Pena, Munos, and a handful of non-German Anglo names.
+While the signers were overwhelmingly German immigrants, names also on the petition were Castillo, Pena, Munos, and a handful of non-German Hispanic names.

 The first sheriff of the county was Louis (Ludwig) Martin, who emigrated from Erndtebrück North Rhine-Westphalia, Germany with the first Adelsverein group aboard the Johann Detthard in 1844, and moved with the original settlers to Fredericksburg.
 He was one of the 1847 signers of the petition to create Gillespie County.
 He became district clerk in 1850.

 Wilhelm Victor Keidel, who emigrated from Hildesheim, Lower Saxony, Germany, became the area's first doctor and the first elected chief justice in 1848.

 Theodore Specht became the first postmaster of Fredericksburg on December 7, 1848.
 Specht was from Braunschweig, Germany, and emigrated to Fredericksburg with his wife Maria Berger in 1846.
 The Spechts operated a store out of their home that was frequented by Penateka Comanches.
 Local Penateka chief Santa Anna brought one of his wives to the store during a cold winter for her to give birth to a son.

 Pioneer Flour Mills was founded on Live Oak Creek in Fredericksburg in 1851 by Carl Hilmar Guenther, an immigrant from Weissenfels, Germany.
 He served as justice of the peace in 1856.
 In 1859, after two years of drought, the Guenther family moved the mills to San Antonio.